TOSIT-IO/TDP/build-env/README.md

 The important parameters are:
 - ~/.m2 should mounted to have the compiled jar outside the container and use of your local maven cache for faster builds
 - --ulimit nofile=500000:500000 is helpful to run the tests (some are resource intensive and break easily with a low ulimit)
+- TDP_HOME is where the TDP repositories (hadoop, hive, hbase, etc) are cloned